youness-chregui-amin/E-ATMSystem/README.md

-# E-ATM System v1.0 – Console ATM Simulation in C++
+# E-ATMSystem v1.0 – Console ATM Simulation in C++

-**E-ATM System** is a console-based ATM simulator written in C++.
+**E-ATMSystem** is a console-based ATM simulator written in C++.
 It allows users to securely access their account, withdraw or deposit money, and check balances, all via a simple command-line interface.

 ---